 Top 10 Tips and Tricks to Master the Google Calendar

-Nowadays, the best way of managing your time is represented by calendar apps, where users are able to write everything using a computer, a smartphone or a tablet.
-The best part of this kind of applications is that you can set it up to remind you the next important appointment you have on your schedule.
+Nowadays, the best way of managing your time is represented by calendar apps, where users are able to write everything using a computer, a smartphone, or a tablet.
+The best part of this kind of application is that you can set it up to remind you of the next important appointment you have on your schedule.
 One of the best examples is the Google Calendar, which can be maxed out with these helpful tips and tricks and organize your life better in the process.

 Google Calendar Tips and Tricks

 Google Calendar is a free application specially designed for time management that can be used either from the web or from the smartphone and tablet.
 It was initially launched in 2006, and it finished the beta tests in 2009, being now one of the most used applications of its type.

 It has a beautiful and easy-to-use interface, it’s integrated into various Google services, and the list of features goes on.
 That’s why, in order to be sure that you get the most from its capabilities, we’ve made the following article where we have gathered some of the best and most important Google Calendar tips and tricks that you should try for your own.
 Note that in order to be able to use this service, you must have a Google account.
 If you don’t have one, sign up for free from here.